-- Does the applicant currently serve the priority populations described in this RFA? - Does the applicant currently serve a high proportion of residents who are tobacco users? - Does the applicant well demonstrate an understanding of the benefits of health systems changes to integrate smoking cessation and treatment and lung cancer screening interventions? - Does the applicant's proposed project align with the goals of this RFA and are the goals logical and feasible?
+- Does the applicant currently serve the priority populations described in this RFA? - Does the applicant currently serve a high proportion of residents who are tobacco users? - Does the applicant well demonstrate an understanding of the benefits of health systems changes to integrate smoking cessation and treatment and lung cancer screening interventions? - Does the applicant demonstrate an understanding of the intersection of social determinants of health and health disparities? - Does the applicant well understand the need for health systems change interventions that address health disparities by appropriately targeting vulnerable populations?

+• Does the applicant's proposed project align with the goals of this RFA and are the goals logical and feasible?